 Putting an End to Grief

 Grief is a natural and normal response to a significant loss, especially if such a loss is life changing.
-The death of a loved one, the loss of a career, a beloved pet, a home, retirement, and illness – all of these will result in grief.
+The death of a loved one, the loss of a career, a beloved pet, a home, retirement, and illness – all of these experiences can cause grief.
 Grieving is a process that takes time; it is also a process that varies from person to person.

-However, although all people experience grief at one point or another, people can also help themselves get past their profound sorrow.
-No matter how deeply wounded a person is, healing will come.
-If healing seems to be taking too long, you can make it happen by seeking professional help.
+While all people experience grief at one point or another, people can also help themselves to move through their profound sorrow.
+No matter how deeply you feel the pain of loss, healing will come.
+If healing seems to be taking too long, therapy can help.

-The irony about grief is this: those who accept their grief usually get past it sooner than those who deny it or put it in the back burner by being “strong”.
-In order to come to terms with a painful life change, it is necessary to face your feelings and acknowledge the sorrow that comes with your loss.
-It is normal to remember the bittersweet memories of what has been lost; this is not the same as feeling shadowed by misery.
+The irony about grief is this: those who accept their grief usually move forward sooner.
+You have to experience your grief to move through it, trying to avoid it doesn’t tend to work.
+In order to come to terms with loss, it is necessary to face your feelings and acknowledge the sorrow that comes with it.
+It is normal to remember the bittersweet memories and want to avoid pain.

 Talk Therapy: Express your Grief

 It is important that you express your grief, even if you are not the “talk-about-it” type.
 Expressing your pain will help liberate you from it.
-Again, there is a word of caution regarding this: friends and relatives cannot be your long term sounding board, especially if they are in the same grieving boat as you.
-Of course you will need to share things with them, but they do not have the emotional distance needed to just listen without reacting to your woe.
+Again, there is a word of caution regarding this: friends and relatives cannot be your long term sounding board, especially if they have experienced the same loss.
+Of course you will want to share things with them and this can be healthy, however, you may find that you don’t get as much support as you need from them and that’s okay.

 Don’t Deny Yourself the Help You Need

 Unfortunately, grief is not something you can just pack away and be done with.
 Its intensity comes and goes, and people can find themselves falling into despair and depression while dealing with it.
-Some well-meaning friends and family members sometimes make things worse with their prescriptions to “get over it” or “move on”, while others may make you feel guilty if you do.
+Some well-meaning friends and family members sometimes make things worse by encouraging you to “get over it” or “move on”, while others may make you feel guilty if you do.

 Take the First Step